LogtalkDotOrg/logtalk.org/_posts/2020-03-05-application-localization.md

 As a simple example, assume that we are developing a game that prints a banner at startup that should be localized.
 The game core logic prints the banner using a `banner` message term and that is the extent of its responsibilities.
+The use of message terms allows us to abstract not only how and where a message is printed but also the actual text that will be used.
+But how do we specify the language for the text?
 The Logtalk structured message printing API predicates include a *component* argument that can be any bound term.
 This argument allows easy partition of messages for applications made of multiple components, helping avoiding conflicts and allowing all messages for a given component to be handled as a set.
 We can use this argument to parameterize the messages using the selected language.
 Assuming our game uses the compound term `my_game(Language)` as the component identifier, the core logic could print the banner using the following code: